pankajcloudthat/alchemy-imb/Lab/M01 Lab - Design & Implement the serving layer.md

 1. Paste **and execute** the following into the query window to create a master key encryption, database scoped credential, and external data source that accesses the public blob storage account that contains the source data:

+	When the TYPE = BLOB_STORAGE, the credential must be created using SHARED ACCESS SIGNATURE as the identity.
+Furthermore, the SAS token should be configured as follows:
+	- Exclude the leading ? when configured as the secret
+	- Have at least read permission on the file that should be loaded (for example srt=o&sp=r)
+	- Use a valid expiration period (all dates are in UTC time).
+	- TYPE = BLOB_STORAGE is only permitted for bulk operations; you cannot create external tables for an external data source with TYPE = BLOB_STORAGE.

     ```sql
     IF NOT EXISTS (SELECT * FROM sys.symmetric_keys) BEGIN
         declare @pasword nvarchar(400) = CAST(newid() as VARCHAR(400));